This information applies to residential tenancies - meaning it applies to people renting a place to live.

 Tenants with a year-to-year lease can use Form C1: Tenant's Notice to Quit if they want to end their tenancy (lease) early because their landlord gave them notice of a rent increase.

-You can get information and help with residential tenancies problems, including evictions, from:
+You can get information about residential tenancies from:

 - Nova Scotia Residential Tenancies Program (for landlords and tenants)